edinburgh-napier/set09121/labs/lab5/pacman2.md

 #### Getting Compatible Components

 More often than not, we may not know exactly which components are on an entity.
 A Player will have a PlayerMovement Component, which derives from ActorMovement.
-Calling get_components<ActorMovement> would return an empty vector.
-This could cause us headaches.
+Calling get_components\<ActorMovement\> would return an empty vector.
+This will absolutely cause us headaches later on!
 We need a way of getting a T Component, or anything that derives from a T component. `typeid()` can't help us here.

 RTTI has another method that can save us here, you may have seen it in use in other places -- the `dynamic_cast()`.
 This tries to convert one thing into another thing, and returns true or false depending on if this was successful.
 This does some complex things behind the scenes and is quite slow.
 So slow you might actually see it taking up some of your frametime when running in Debug.
 So we should use this sparingly in the code, and where possible: save the result so we don't have to call it every frame.